-The rock armour revetment to the south of the public car park appeared to be in good condition.
-There appeared to be good interlock between the rocks, and an even crest level, however vegetation growth was observed at the south end.
+The rock armour revetment to the south of the public car park was generally in good condition.
+There was evidence of localised movement of some armour stone, in particular at the northern end of the defence.
+There appeared to be good interlock between the rocks, and an even profile and crest level, however vegetation growth was observed at the south end.
 As the rock was placed in front of the seawall, it was not possible to inspect the face of the wall.
-The promenade crest appeared in good condition.
+The promenade crest and handrailing appeared in good condition.

 The rock armour revetment was narrower at the northern end adjacent to the lifeboat slipway.
-Beach levels were higher than 2018 at the slipway, covering void/undercutting previously observed at the toe.
+Beach levels were similar to 2020 at the slipway, covering void/undercutting previously observed at the toe.

-Rock armour and promenade crest, vegetation growth.
+Even profile and crest level on rock armour revetment .
 (Asset Ref.
 No. 121AB901B0702C02)

-Slipway at north end of rock armour.
+Rock armour and promenade in good condition.
 (Asset Ref.
 No. 121AB901B0702C02)